-The Bee Better standards prohibit the use of pesticides classified by the U.S. Environmental Protection Agency as highly or moderately toxic to bees during bloom for crops that are visited by or pollinated by insects (Standard 2.2b; see Appendix K for list).
-In addition, Bee Better prohibits foliar applications of certain fungicides during bloom for these same crops (Standard 2.2c; see Appendix L for list).
+The Bee Better standards prohibit the use of pesticides rated as level I under the Bee Precaution system maintained by the University of California Statewide Agricultural and Natural Resources IPM Program during bloom for crops that are visited by or pollinated by insects (Standard 2.2b; see Appendix K for list).
+In addition, Bee Better prohibits foliar applications of certain fungicides during bloom for these same crops (Standard 2.1b; see Appendix K for list).
 These chemicals are prohibited from the time the first crop blooms until petal fall or until all blooms have closed (for example, squash plants have blossoms that close shortly after bloom but do not drop off the plant until days later).

 How can I find out which products are restricted under this standard?

-The Bee Better Production Standards have lists of the pesticides prohibited from use during bloom in Appendix K and Appendix L. If you’d like to get more detailed information about the toxicity of different active ingredients or specific products, Appendix N provides step-by-step instructions for using the online Bee Precaution tool managed by the University of California Statewide Agricultural & Natural Resources Integrated Pest Management Program (UC IPM).
+The Bee Better Production Standards have lists of the pesticides prohibited from use during bloom in Appendix K. If you’d like to get more detailed information about the toxicity of different active ingredients or specific products, Appendix M provides step-by-step instructions for using the online Bee Precaution tool managed by the University of California Statewide Agricultural & Natural Resources Integrated Pest Management Program (UC IPM).

 What crops does the bloom-time ban apply to?